userxyz12345/TLML/SYNTAX.md

 ## 2. ✍️ Paragraphs and line breaks

 A blank line separates paragraphs.
-To force a single-line break inside a paragraph, end the line with two spaces.
+To force a singleline break inside a paragraph, end the line with two spaces.

 ```
 This is a paragraph.